 And poet Ilya Kaminsky says of Post-Mortem: "Rarely has there been a book about death so filled with life.
 Among the many elegies, dirges and songs of this book, one thing is constant, the inability to stop seeing the wail of loss, and yet, also the inability to stop seeking harmony.
 This tension, this duality, is what makes the book sing.
 I love it."

-Heather has been a part of the Community of Writers since 2008 and has received fellowships for residencies at the Vermont Studio Center, the Cafe Tissardmine Center for the Arts in Morocco, and the Out of the Circle Foundation in Cairo, Egypt.
+Heather has been a part of the Community of Writers in Olympic Valley, CA since 2008 and has received fellowships for residencies at the Vermont Studio Center, the Cafe Tissardmine Center for the Arts in the Sahara, AIR (Artists-in-Residence) in Sefrou, Morocco, and the Out of the Circle Foundation in Cairo, Egypt.

 One of her favorite reviews was from a third-grade student, who said: "It’s like Heather has 1,001 stories in her head.
 But even if she only had one, I would want to listen to it, like, a thousand times because she tells it so good."